The Dysfunction Diet: Foods Are a Factor of ED

 Doctor’s might do it all, but you can do more.
 There are things you can do to improve and help prevent erectile dysfunction outside of the doctor’s office.
 You might not want to hear it—but it’s your diet.

 Approximately 30 million men in the U.S. (of all ages!) are affected by erectile dysfunction (ED).
 And while it can be a complex diagnosis with a myriad of different health and psychosocial components to consider, one thing that’s easy to assess is food.
+Sometimes consulting with our Austin nutritionist can take away the need for pills or other ED treatments altogether.

 Can erectile dysfunction be caused by foods?
 What foods can improve erectile dysfunction?
 The “you are what you eat” saying actually does play a role here.